 Ooty is a popular hill station in Tamil Nadu.
 Every May it comes alive with the Summer Festival.
-Activities include the annual Spice Show at Gudalur, Vegetable Show at Nehru Park in Kotagiri, Rose Show at the Government Rose Garden, Fruit Show at Sim's Park in Coonoor and the Flower Show at Ooty Botanical Gardens.
+Activities include the annual Spice Show at Gudalur, Vegetable Show at Nehru Park in Kotagiri, Rose Show at the Government Rose Garden, Fruit Show at Sim's Park in Coonoor and the famous Flower Show at Ooty Botanical Gardens.
 This year, there will also be a night bazaar on Commercial Road.
 To get to Ooty, take the Nilgiri Mountain Railway toy train.

 - Where: Ooty and surrounding areas, Tamil Nadu.

 - Read More: 11 Top Tamil Nadu Tourist Places

 Mount Abu Summer Festival